lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ```
  <img src="/files/titanic_project/roc_curve_best_and_worst_rf_classifier.png" width="auto" height="450">

-As we can see, the best model is almost always above the worst model, particularly for a false positive rate at around 0.2 Visualising the ROC and using the AUC as a metric is important for two reasons:
+As we can see, the best model is almost always above the worst model, particularly for a false positive rate at around 0.2.
+Visualising the ROC and using the AUC as a metric is important for two reasons:
 - They are scale-invariant: they measure how well predictions are ranked, rather than their absolute values
 - They are classification-threshold-invariant: They measure the quality of a model's predictions irrespective of what classification is chosen.
 It is good to see that our grid search is finding better hyperparameters and therefore better models.

-### 5. Testing different classifiers
+### 5. Testing different classifiers and submitting predictions

 Although I was happy with my results using the Random Forest Classifier, I also hyperparameter tuned a Logistic Regression classifier.
 Luckily for us, Scikit-Learn's models are called, tuned and fitted in very similar ways so it only required looking at which hyperparameters we wanted to tune.
-I will not go into the detail of this but will show the process for hyperparameter tuning which is almost exactly the same as for the Random Forest:
+I will not go into the details of this but will show the process for hyperparameter tuning which is almost exactly the same as for the Random Forest:

 ```python
 # Setup random seed